qnguyen8084/M5_A3_SOLID_ALMS/SOLID_PLAN.md

 Consolidate Book and Magazine classes into LibraryItem class file Remove FetchId interface from User.java
 Add id variables to User and have Member and Employee override getId() methods

+Separate database operations from business logic for SRP Broke down transactions interface into seperate interfaces